 81. If you’ve shown you can be responsible with credit, look for rewards, points, or cash back.

-83. If you’re searching for wedding dresses, start your search online and sort by price- lowest to highest.
-When you see a dress and fall in love, you’ll be excited that you’re looking at the $150 dresses and not the $3,000 dresses.
+83. If you’re searching for wedding dresses, search online and sort by price- lowest to highest.
+When you see a dress and fall in love, you’ll be excited that you’re looking at the $150 dresses, not the $3,000 ones.
 Also, consider a seamstress to make your custom dress.
 The prices might be even lower.

 85. Pack shelf-stable snacks for a vacation to eat in the hotel or reserve a room with a mini-fridge and microwave.
 Eat breakfast and lunch in the room.

 86. Pay off all debt and don’t go back.

 87. Skip the premade foods at the grocery store.
 Instead, stock your freezer with breakfast and lunch options.
 Sausage, egg and cheese muffins, bagels, muffins, breakfast burritos, ham and cheese sandwiches, and peanut butter and jelly sandwiches (instead of Uncrustables).

 88. Plan to contact every company you do business with to inquire about lowering your bill.
 We did this with our electric company when we first moved in, had an audit done, and got a free new freezer.

 89. Look into refinancing your home mortgage for a lower interest rate.